opensearch-project/k-NN/benchmarks/osb/README.md

 8. Ingest vectors into the target index
 9. Refresh the target index
 10. Run random queries against the cluster
+11. Run queries from a data set against the cluster

 #### Parameters